dmcg/gilded-rose-tdd/GildedRoseRequirements.md

 Once the sell-by date has passed items reduce in quality by two every day.

 # Sulphuras has no Sell-By Date and doesn't degrade

+Items without a sell by date don't degrade.